chenjr0719/AFS-docs/docs/portal/scenario.md

 3. Send the uploaded file to the edge device for installing automatically.

 	a.
-Click "OTA" and "Upgrade".
+Click OTA > Upgrade.
 Then, select the device to be installed.
 	![image](../_static/images/inference_engine/10_ota_upgrade.png)

 	b.
 Selcet the package which want to **Upgrade**.